 How Mantis Composters Work

 Thanks to the Mantis ComposTumbler’s unique design, it’s quick and easy to create high-quality fertiliser from your kitchen and garden waste.
-Our four composter models, designed for different household sizes, use the same technology to deliver the best results.
+Our composter models, designed for different household sizes, use the same technology to deliver the best results.
 Here’s how it works.

 Make compost in 3 easy steps with a Mantis ComposTumbler: